whatsupmailbox/whatsupmailbox.github.io/_posts/2016-06-16-Ipsy-Glam-Bag-Subscription-June-2016-Review.md

 <br>

-Ipsy always ships their bags in bright neon pink padded envelopes, it's hard to miss it and I always get happy when I see it in my mailbox!
+Ipsy always ships their glam bags in bright neon pink padded envelopes, it's hard to miss it and I always get happy when I see it in my mailbox!

 <br>